UWPCE-PythonCert/PythonCertDevel/source/modules/SubclassingAndInheritance.rst

       else:
           Do_something_else

-When it's called for, Python provides these utilties:
+When it's called for, Python provides these utilities:

     * ``isinstance()``
     * ``issubclass()``

-But it is very rarely called for!
-Between Duck typing, polymorphism, and EAFP, you rarely need to check for type directly.
+But it is *very* rarely called for!
+Between Duck Typing, polymorphism, and EAFP, you rarely need to check for type directly.

 Wrap Up
 -------